-The strategy first sets the FinalPropensity property to be based on the action or treatment propensity.
+The strategy first sets the FinalPropensity property to be based on the action or treatment propensity, or a fixed value of 1 if propensities are not being used.
 Then the strategy sets the business value.
 By default, the action-level business value is used.
-Modify the business value extension point strategy to change this.
+Modify the Calculate Value Extension point strategy to change this.

 After that, if the Business levers are enabled, the strategy determines business purpose weighting, first at the issue level and then the group level.
-These weightings are added together and then normalized.
-For example, a total weighting of 55 sets a final weighting of 1.55.
+These weightings are both added to the action weight, divided by 100 and then added to 1, so a total weighting of 55 sets a final weighting of 1.55.

-The strategy then applies context weighting by looking at the Container and Event payloads and searching for a matching Key and Value pairs for each issue and group.
+The strategy then applies context weighting (if the feature is enabled) by looking at the Container and Event payloads and searching for matching Key and Value pairs for each issue and group.
 If a match is found, the weighting is added to the weight for the specified issue and group.
-This weighting is also normalized, so a total weighting of 55 sets a final weighting of 1.55.
+This weighting is also divided by 100 and then added to 1, so a total weighting of 55 sets a final weighting of 1.55.

-The next step is to calculate Q & A related context – if any.
+This section also applies Q & A (question and answer) Context Weighting (if enabled).
 By default, there is none, but it can be added via the QnAContextWeightingExt extension point.